Find Your Power!

 I cannot make medical or mental health diagnoses such as ADHD or ASD.
 If you have a pre-12 grade child and believe your child would be eligible for special education services, I recommend pursuing psycho-educational assessment through your child's school district.
 In oder to avoid a conflict of interest, I currently am not evaluating students in the Camas School District.

+Curious about your own processing strengths and weaknesses?
 Already have an evaluation but not sure how to interpret it?
-I also offer consultations on existing test data at a flat rate of $35, which includes:
+I also offer consultations on existing test data at a flat rate of $45, which includes:

-- Identification of any pattern of processing strengths and weaknesses (relevant if there is a large spread in test scores - if all test scores are average or close to each other, no likely patterns will emerge).
+- Identification of any pattern of processing strengths and weaknesses on existing testing (relevant if there is a large spread in test scores - if all test scores are average or close to each other, no likely patterns will emerge).

 - Handouts with visuals to explain processing areas of concern if they come up.